nathania-haryanto/ng-adv/demos/08-testing/01-jasmine/jasmine-testing/src/assets/markdown/httptest.md

-Inverstigate food.service.spec.ts and its http injection and the use of HttpClientTestingModule and HttpTestingController
+Examine `food/food.service.spec.ts` and its http injection and the use of HttpClientTestingModule and HttpTestingController